-Please contact Student Services for questions about general college questions, or Residential Life about specific housing questions.
+Please contact Student Services for questions about general college questions, or Residence Life about specific housing questions.

 Yes!
 We have a completion track for those students who have received an A.A. or A.A.S. degree and licensure as a practical nurse.
 The program length depends on the number of pre-requisite courses that have been completed.
 Please see LPN-BSN Track Options for more information.
 On campus courses are required with some courses offered online.